SD9104 : Hartford Mill and The Dog Inn

 Grade II* (5.5%) - particularly important buildings of more than special interest.

 Grade II (92%) - nationally important and of special interest.

-There are also locally listed structures using A, B and C designations.
+There are also locally listed structures (at the discretion of local authorities) using A, B and C designations.

 …read more at wikipedia Link

 TIP: Click the map for Large scale mapping